Pixaoxiuxia/sky/content/Publications.Rmd

 ### In English

+• **Xiyuan Hu**, & Mariétou Ouayogodé.
+(2024).
+Association and Variation Between the COVID-19 Pandemic and Health Care Quality in the Medicare Shared Savings Program: Insights From a Seven-Year Natural Experiment. *Journal of Public Health Management and Practice*, 10–1097. [doi](https://doi.org/10.1097/phh.0000000000002102).

 • **Xiyuan Hu**, & Chao Guo\*.
 (2024).
 Temporal trends and cohort variations of gender-specific major depressive disorders incidence in China: analysis based on the age-period-cohort-interaction model. *General Psychiatry*, 37:e101479. [doi](https://gpsych.bmj.com/content/37/4/e101479).

 • **Xiyuan Hu**, Dianqi Yuan, Yuyu Zeng, & Chao Guo\*.
 (2024).
 Impact of the First-Wave COVID-19 Pandemic on Medical Expenditure for Older Adults in China: Lessons from a Natural Experiment. *Journal of Aging & Social Policy*, 1-20. [doi](https://doi.org/10.1080/08959420.2024.2348967).